Arksine/moonraker/docs/configuration.md

 #   is given to process a gcode file before processing is
 #   aborted.
 The default is 600 seconds.
 enable_auto_analysis: false
-#   When set to true Klipper Estimator will be used to perform a time
+#   When set to true Klipper Estimator will be used to perform a
-#   analysis for gcode files immediately after metadata is processed.
+#   post-process on gcode files immediately prior to metadata extraction.
-#   The "total_time" result will replace the existing "estimated_time"
+#   The post-process will update the time estimate and M73 commands present
-#   field in the gcode metadata.
-This automates the time analysis for
+#   in the gcode file.
+This automates the time analysis for any event
-#   any event that triggers metadata processing.
+#   that triggers metadata processing.
 Default is false.
 enable_estimator_updates: false
 #   When true Moonraker will create and register an entry for
 #   klipper_estimator with the update manager.
 Default is false.
 ```

+/// note
+When the `[analysis]` component is configured Moonraker's metadata
+processor will be able to detect if a file has been previously processed
+by Klipper Estimator, even when `enable_auto_analysis` is `false`.
+This
+information is reported in the metadata's `file_processors` field.

+When `enable_auto_analysis` is set to `true` a post-process will
+be performed if the file has not been previously processed.
+///

 ### `[ldap]`